 • Does your account with the service store any particularly sensitive audio or transcripts?
 What assurances do you have from the platform to keep your account secure?

 If you are working with material that’s sensitive until it’s published — embargoed research, for example — the risk of leaks is low and the outcome would be harmful, but not catastrophic.
-In this instance, using a service makes more sense, though you’d still want to use one with good privacy and security protections.
+In this instance, using a service might make sense.

 Minimizing risk with transcription services